Augmented reality mobile learning can be a perfect fit for corporate training. Learn about the major challenges before launching development.

 The way from a mere understanding of AR mobile benefits to feasible improvement is neither short nor easy.
 For an AR training solution to be a perfect fit for a company’s human resource management goals, there’re always questions to answer, decisions to make and precautions to take beforehand.

 Make sure that AR on mobile is exactly what your company needs and you are ready to invest time and money in professional software development.
-Learn about what each AR mobile training feature offers (you can find this information here) and choose wisely.
+Learn about what each AR mobile training feature offers and choose wisely.
 And at last, be mindful of the complex nature of development that also implies consistency.

 Anastasia Yaskevich is an Enterprise Mobility Researcher at ScienceSoft, a software development and consulting company headquartered in McKinney, Texas.
 She started out in IT with research on cloud computing and UI design, and now writes on mobile technology and mobile design trends.
 With her interest in psychology and experience in managing employee satisfaction surveys, Anastasia taps in HR-related technologies and overviews the concepts of mobile HRM applications.